Code-Institute-Submissions/inline-6-overnight/README.md

 ### • Agile Project Planning

 This project was planned and carried out using an Agile approach.
 48 User Stories were created based on the idea of building this e-Commerce website by the creator of this project, and the planning of each step in the Agile plan of action used was done based on Dennis Ivy's video tutorial on how to create an e-Commerce website with Django on YouTube (it can be found [here](https://www.youtube.com/watch?v=_ELCMngbM0E&list=PL-51WBLyFTg0omnamUjL1TCVov7yDTRng)) - it greatly helped organizing the thinking and prioritization of the User Stories and tasks that led to the final product that is Inline-6 Overnight.
+Of course there were a lot more functionalities added to the project, with their own user stories, but Dennis Ivy's video tutorial was a huge help.

 Each User Story was created on GitHub using a User Story template created for this purpose (each step of this Agile plan was created on GitHub, for that matter).
 The User Stories were then transferred to a Product Backlog, created using the "Milestones" tab, and refined/re-prioritized as needed.